-Boston's GHG emissions from 2005 to 2016 have declined by more than 18%.
-Nearly 85% of GHG reductions were the result of improvements in the electricity and steam emissions factors and reductions in consumption of fuel oil.
-Much of this can be attributed to fuel-switching from fuel oil and coal to natural gas, by power plants and residents heating their homes.
-Steam emissions reductions resulted from fuel-switching from oil to natural gas as well as the addition of the steam utility's co-generation plant, which began serving Boston in 2014.
-Improvements in vehicle fuel economy have also made a large contribution to overall reductions; fuel economy in Boston increased from 19.8 miles per gallon in 2009 to 21.2 miles per gallon in 2014 (most recent year for which Boston-specific data is available).12
+Boston's GHG emissions from 2005 to 2017 have declined by more than 21%.
+44% of GHG reductions are the result of state-level and regional action to clean the New England electric grid.
+As a result, the electricity emissions factor has improved continuously over time, as electricity has been less carbon-intensive.
+Another 25% of GHG reductions may be attributed to reduced fuel oil use.
+This is because many households and businesses are switching from fuel oil to natural gas to heat their homes.
+Steam has become cleaner thanks to fuel-switching from oil to natural gas and the addition of the Kendall cogeneration plant in 2014.
+The average fuel economy of vehicles registered in Boston has also improved from 19.8 miles per gallon (mpg) in 2009 to 21.2 mpg in 2014 (most recent year for which Boston-specific data is available).